alukosdev/ccsp/standards/nist-sp-800-37-rev-2.md

 tags: [nist]
 ---

-!!!danger
-This page is currently queued for revision.
-!!!

 # NIST SP 800-37 Rev. 2: Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy

 ## Acronyms, Abbreviations, and Initialisms